CodeReviewDAO/dxd_codereview/Reviews/186 - Java SDK Casper/2 - Java SDK – ED25519_SECP256K1 key pairs/README.md

 Following the instructions in the readme files of the two repositories, the reviewer was able to:

-1- build and run unit tests for the SDK:  [casper-sdk build and test](sdk-build-and-test.md)
+1- build and run unit tests for the SDK:  [casper-sdk build and tests](sdk-build-and-test.md)

-2- build and run unit tests for the crypto module (key management) : [crypto-keys build and test](sdk-crypto-build-and-test.md)
+2- build and run unit tests for the crypto module (key management) : [crypto-keys module build and tests](sdk-crypto-build-and-test.md)

 The build and the tests were run on a MacOs Monterey 12.2.1 using the following tools: